 Child Welfare Services Disaster Planning and Response

 The Child Welfare Services Disaster Planning and Response Unit (DPRU) was created in 2021 to provide additional support to Child Welfare and Probation agencies across the state due to an increase in disasters in California.
-The DPRU is in the Children's Services Quality Management Branch (CSQMB) working in conjunction with California Department of Social Services (CDSS) Mass Care and Shelter (MCS) Plan in large‐scale, multi‐county, interregional emergencies and disasters.
-The basic MCS Plan and the CSQMB will provide the structure, policies, procedures, and forms for CDSS Disaster Operation Center (DOC) activation.
+The DPRU is in the Children's Services Quality Management Branch (CSQMB) with the California Department of Social Services (CDSS).

-The DPRU collaborates with the 58 counties to establish an effective process for creating, activating, and operating an a emergency and disaster preparedness plan as it relates to Child Welfare Services (CWS) children, Probation children, non-minor dependents, including non-minor dependents residing in foster care, out-of-county placements, children placed in or out of California through the Interstate Compact on the Placement of Children (ICPC), and out-of-state non-minor dependents under the care or supervision of the state that have been adversely affected by a disaster.
+The DPRU collaborates with the 58 counties to establish an effective process for creating, activating, and operating an emergency and disaster preparedness plan as it relates to Child Welfare Services (CWS) children, Probation children, non-minor dependents, including non-minor dependents residing in foster care, out-of-county placements, children placed in or out of California through the Interstate Compact on the Placement of Children (ICPC), cross coordination with Tribal representative for Indian children in placement, and out-of-state non-minor dependents under the care or supervision of the state who are displaced or that have been adversely affected by a disaster.
 Since many of these children reside in multiple jurisdictional areas, which are supervised by local child welfare agencies and CDSS, specific planning for this population is necessary.

-In addition to providing support to Child Welfare and Probation agencies across the state in their development of county specific disaster plans, the DPRU aims to provide relevant resources and helpful support to those agencies, the youth and families impacted by a disaster at the time of a disaster, and track useful data regarding the impacts disasters have on Child Welfare and Probation operations and use data to inform opportunities for improved disaster preparedness and for securing available disaster funding.
+In addition to providing support to Child Welfare and Probation agencies across the state in their development of county specific disaster plans, the DPRU aims to provide relevant resources and helpful support to those agencies and the children/youth and families impacted by a disaster at the time of a disaster.
+As well as keep record and track useful data regarding the impacts disasters have on Child Welfare and Probation operations.
+Furthermore, the DPRU intends to use that data to inform opportunities for improved disaster preparedness and for securing available disaster funding.

 The DPRU aligns itself with the following four emergency management phases: